tarwn/lessthandot-hugo/blogs/content/posts/2010-01-02-the-most-read-posts-and-most-searched-ke-2009.md

     Same as number two
   8. [sp_executesql][8]
     A post showing that changing exec to sp_executesql doesn't provide any benefit if you are not using parameters correctly
-  9. [sql server blocked access to procedure 'sys.xp\_cmdshell' of component 'xp\_cmdshell' because this component is turned off as part of the security configuration for this server. a system administrator can enable the use of 'xp\_cmdshell' by using sp\_configure. for more information about enabling 'xp_cmdshell', see “surface area configuration” in sql server books online.][9]
+  9. [sql server blocked access to procedure 'sys.xp\_cmdshell' of component 'xp\_cmdshell' because this component is turned off as part of the security configuration for this server. a system administrator can enable the use of 'xp\_cmdshell' by using sp\_configure. for more information about enabling 'xp_cmdshell', see "surface area configuration" in sql server books online.][9]
     How to enable xp_cmdshell and Ad Hoc Distributed Queries on SQL Server 2005
  10. [mssql create xml file][10]
     A post explaining how to create XML files out of SQL Server with SSIS and FOR XML syntax